Fast-Convergent Dynamics for Distributed Allocation of Resources Over Switching Sparse Networks with Quantized Communication Links: Abstract

 \section{Abstract}

-In this paper, distributed dynamics are deployed to solve resource allocation over time-varying multi-agent networks.
-The state of each agent represents the amount of resources used/produced at that agent while the total amount of resources is fixed.
-The idea is to optimally allocate the resources among the group of agents by reducing the total cost functions subject to fixed amount of total resources.
-The information of each agent is restricted to its own state and cost function and those of its immediate neighbors.
-This is motivated by distributed applications such as in mobile edge-computing, economic dispatch over smart grids, and multi-agent coverage control.
-The non-Lipschitz dynamics proposed in this work shows fast convergence as compared to the linear and some nonlinear solutions in the literature.
-Further, the multi-agent network connectivity is more relaxed in this paper.
-To be more specific, the proposed dynamics even reaches optimal solution over time-varying disconnected undirected networks as far as the union of these networks over some bounded non-overlapping time-intervals includes a spanning-tree.
-The proposed convergence analysis can be applied for similar 1st-order resource allocation nonlinear dynamics.
-We provide simulations to verify our results.
+This paper proposes anytime feasible networked dynamics to solve resource allocation problems over time-varying multi-agent networks.
+The state of agents represents the assigned resources while their total (equal to demand) is constant.
+The idea is to optimally allocate the resources among the group of agents by minimizing the overall cost subject to fixed sum of resources.
+Each agent's information is local and restricted to its own state, cost function, and the ones from its immediate neighbors.
+This work provides a fast convergent solution (compared to linear dynamics) while considering more-relaxed uniform network connectivity and (logarithmic) quantized communications among agents.
+The proposed dynamics reaches optimal solution over switching (sparsely-connected) undirected networks as far as their union over some bounded non-overlapping time-intervals has a spanning tree.
+Moreover, we prove anytime-feasibility of the solution, uniqueness, and convergence to the optimal value irrespective of the specific nonlinearity in the proposed dynamics.
+Such general proof analysis applies to many similar 1st-order allocation dynamics subject to \textit{strongly sign-preserving nonlinearities}, e.g., actuator saturation in generator coordination.
+Further, anytime feasibility (despite the nonlinearities) ensures that our solution satisfies the fixed-sum resources constraint at all times.